Nerac tourism & sightseeing

-The historically important Albret region had Nerac as capital and lay on the northern edge of Gascony.
-Like other historical region names (Gascony, Perigord, Quercy) the Albret name is now used in much tourist information to describe the region around Nérac (and Castejaloux).
+Nerac was the capital of the historically important Albret region on the northern edge of Gascony.
+Like other historical region names (Gascony, Perigord, Quercy) the Albret name is now used in a lot of tourist information to describe the region around Nérac (and Castejaloux).

 Wandering around the centre of Nerac there are many attractive buildings dating from the 15th to 17th centuries.
-The most interesting part of the town is on the other side of the river.
 You should also take a walk up to the viewpoint (belvedere) as the views over the river and the town below are really excellent.

 Market day in Nerac is Saturday morning.
-Nerac holds a colourful flower market the second weekend of May.
+The town also holds a colourful flower market the second weekend of May.

 Close to Nerac is the newly opened Lud'O Parc which is a large water park which has been designed to look like a Roman ruin but has lots of water jets, slides etc to keep the family amused.